Can Kids Safely Take Supplements For ADHD Symptoms?

 In his work, Dr. Axe has pointed to some international studies that show a genetic link to ADHD.
 Although his opinion may differ from that of other doctors and individuals, Dr. Axe is concerned with potential side effects from common medications for children with ADHD.
 Though medication can benefit children as a treatment option to manage ADHD symptoms, it can also lead to uncomfortable side effects.

-Side effects of stimulants for some children and adults may include:
+Side effects of stimulants and ADHD medications for some adults and children with ADHD may include:

 • Suicidal thoughts*